 - Earn 3x points in select categories.
 This card’s bonus earning categories can help you rack up points quickly if your daily business expenses are a good fit.
 Terms Apply.

 - Pay a reasonable annual fee.
-While some business credit cards (I’m looking at you, The Business Platinum® Card from American Express OPEN) charge huge annual fees, this card’s $95 annual fee is easy to justify regardless of how much your business spends each year.
+While some business credit cards (I’m looking at you, The Business Platinum® Card from American Express) charge huge annual fees, this card’s $95 annual fee is easy to justify regardless of how much your business spends each year.